 Chances are, customers and prospective clients have left you scratching your head at their behavior more than once.
-When you don’t know how your customers are engaging with your brand or why they are making certain decisions, you’re often flying blind.
+When you don’t know how your customers engage with your brand or why they make certain decisions, you’re often flying blind.
 And that isn’t good for making strategic decisions in sales, marketing, or product and UX design.

 But you might be surprised just how much you can anticipate and understand your customers’ needs and motivations (no mind-reading required).

 That’s where creating a customer journey map comes in.

 A customer journey map helps you put yourself in your customers’ shoes and get a sense of what their motivations, needs, and experiences are with your brand.